Mihal Grameno

 Mihal Grameno (13 January 1871 – 5 February 1931) was an Albanian nationalist, politician, writer, freedom fighter, and journalist.
 He was one of the four initial appointed delegates from Korçë to the Albanian National Congress that proclaimed the Independence of Albania on 28 November 1912.

 Biography

+Early life and education

-Mihal Grameno was born in Korçë to an Orthodox merchant family.
+Mihal Grameno was born on 13 January 1871 in Korçë to an Orthodox Christian Albanian merchant family.
 He studied at the local secondary school before emigrating to Romania in 1885.
 It was in Bucharest where he got involved in the Albanian National Awakening where the movement soon collapsed due to financial reasons in the extended family who were dependent on money.